Updated July 2015

 Finally, in August 2009, when my GP was on holiday, I went to the doctor who did our medicals at work.
 She peered at the lumps (by now much bigger) and diagnosed pannicultitis.
 She told me to go to the dermatologist and have a biopsy of one of the lumps.
 This was done, and the lumps were diagnosed as erythema nodosum (inflammation of the fat cells under the skin), with evidence that the pancreas was involved.

-Towards the end of 2009 I saw a consultant at the University Hospital in Brussels.
+Towards the end of 2009 I saw a consultant in Brussels.
 He got very excited and took photos of my leg, holding a ruler next to it, to show the dimensions of the lumps.
 He said my condition was very rare and he would be using the photos in his lectures for many years to come!

 In November 2009, I was admitted to the same hospital for an endoscopy.
 This, together with blood tests and MRIs, showed that I had a tumour on the head of my pancreas.

-In February 2010 I was admitted to the same hospital for a Whipple operation.
+In February 2010 I was admitted to the same hospital for a Whipple's operation.
 The tumour had doubled in size within 3 months and my consultant feared it would be malignant.

 During the operation, the surgeons removed the head of my pancreas, my gall bladder, 35% of my stomach, my pylorus and several metres of intestines.
 But I woke, in intensive care, to the good news that the tumour, an IPMT, was not in fact cancerous.